openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 Elections are organized by the OpenJSF Program Director, following the [election calendar][] and the policies defined in the [CPC charter][cpc charter elections].

+## Non Impact & Regular Voting Member Elections

+- Elections are held according to the schedule published in [dates and reminders](../Dates-and-Reminders.md).
+- On the first day of the nomination period an issue is filed in the CPC repository linking to a self nomination form.
+- Elections follow the policies defined in the [CPC Charter](../CPC-CHARTER.md#section-7-elections)

 ## Approving and Onboarding Regular Members

 Our goal in the OpenJS Foundation is to do most of our work in public.